Sophie Gail

-Edmee Sophie Gail née Garre (28 August 1775 – 24 July 1819) was a French singer and composer.
+Edmee Sophie Gail née Garre (28 August 1775 – 24 July 1819) was a renowned French singer and composer, famous for writing romances (a French song genre) and opéra comique.

 Life

 Sophie Garre was born in Paris in the parish of Saint Sulpice, the daughter of Marie-Louise Adelaide Colloz and surgeon Claude-Francois Garre (1730–1799).
 She studied piano as a child and published her first composition, a romance, at the age of 14.
 At the age of 19, she married editor Jean-Baptiste Gail (1755–1829) and had one son, Jean François Gail.

 She and her husband divorced in 1801, and Sophie Garre toured as a singer in Europe.
 She studied with Fétis, Perne and Sigismund Neukomm and wrote an opera comique as her first work for theater.
+Her compositions were praised by the critique Castil-Blaze as "the best works in this genre that flowed from the pen of a woman".
+Her works were very popular during her lifetime, with her two most popular operas accruing more than 250 performances.

-She died in Paris.
+She died in Paris of tuberculosis at the age of 43.